 When figures were released at the start of 2021 that highlighted a monumental rise in hate targeted at Asian communities, activists in the U.S. started to use the hashtag #StopAsianHate.

 Since then, celebrities including Olivia Munn, Chrissy Teigen, and Gemma Chan have used the hashtag to share their personal stories and spread awareness.
 In the wake of the Atlanta shooting, Lana Condor, Elliot Page, and Dan Levy were among the celebrities who took to social media to denounce Asian Americans and Pacific Islanders (AAPI) hate.
+In April, the U.S. Senate voted to advance a bill which would address the rise in hate crimes against Asain Americans.

 Artist Steffi Lynn was one of the first people to create an infographic based on the #StopAsianHate hashtag.
 It’s now been shared widely across social media in the U.S. and UK.